Humanity's long-held dream of putting boots on Mars may become reality soon.

 A number of organizations, both public and private, are drawing up plans to send astronauts toward the Red Planet, whose allure as an otherworldly destination and potential host of alien lifehas beckoned scientists and dreamers for hundreds of years.

-Here's a brief rundown of five of the most prominent possible manned Mars missions, starting with an ambitious effort that aims to launch less than five years from now.
+Here's a brief rundown of five of the most prominent possible crewed Mars missions, starting with an ambitious effort that aims to launch less than five years from now.

 The nonprofit Inspiration Mars Foundation plans to launch two people, preferably a married couple, on a flyby of the Red Planet in January 2018.
 The pair won't touch down on Mars but will zoom within 100 miles (160 kilometers) of its surface in August of that year before heading home to Earth.